BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-4/Practice-Quiz-2.md

 ## Question 3

 True or false?
 A software application’s architecture can be designed as both peer-to-peer and event-driven.
-1 / 1 point

 - [x] True
 - [ ] False